nferhat/nferhat/README.md

 ## Hi there!

-I am Nadjib Ferhat, a 16 year old high-school student.
+I am Nadjib Ferhat, a 16 year old college student at University of Science and Technology Houari Boumediene.
 Currently interested in Rust, Wayland and half-baked linux desktops

 <!-- todo add my portfolio -->